llvm/llvm-project/clang/docs/UndefinedBehaviorSanitizer.rst

     if (base + offset < base) { /* ... */ } // The pattern of `a + b < a`, and other re-orderings,
                                             // won't be instrumented (signed or unsigned types)

-Of the two arithmetic overflow sanitizer kinds ``unsigned-integer-overflow`` and ``signed-integer-overflow``, ignored overflow patterns exclude instrumentation from one of them.

 .. list-table:: Overflow Pattern Types
    :widths: 30 50
    :header-rows: 1